animatlabs/animatlabs.github.io/_posts/2026-03-10-polly-v8-resilience-patterns.md

     .Build();
 ```

-`MinimumThroughput` is often overlooked.
-It stops the circuit from opening during low-traffic periods when a single failure would exceed the ratio.

-## Timeouts: Your Safety Net
+`MinimumThroughput` is the one.
+Without it, a single failure during low-traffic hours (say, 1 request in 10 seconds) would open the circuit because 1/1 = 100% failure.
+I set it to 8 so the circuit only evaluates after enough requests to be meaningful.

+## Timeouts

-Without timeouts, a slow downstream service consumes your connection pool and thread pool until the whole app stalls.
+This is the one that bit us the hardest.
+Without timeouts, a slow downstream service silently consumes your connection pool and thread pool until the whole app stalls.
+No errors, no exceptions.
+Just increasing latency and then everything stops.

-I set two levels: an overall timeout for the entire operation (including retries) and a per-attempt timeout for individual calls.

 ```csharp
 var timeoutPipeline = new ResiliencePipelineBuilder()